WangHan-combustion/Bayes_models/README.md

 # Bayes_models
-A collection of Bayesian statistical models in Stan
+A collection of Bayesian statistical models in Stan.